Lil Reese

+Taylor was convicted of aggravated assault after he was found guilty of strangling his girlfriend in March 2022.
+In October 2024, he was sentenced to five years in prison.
+He is currently incarcerated at Garza West Unit in Texas; he is set for release in February 2029 and will be eligible for parole in 2026.

+Early life

+Taylor was raised in the Englewood neighborhood on the South Side of Chicago to a large family.
+During his formative years growing up in a notorious 16-story high-rise housing project called the "Calumet Buildings", he became affiliated with the Black Disciples gang as early as age five, becoming a member by his preteens after relocating to "64th and Normal" in Englewood, where he became close friends with gang member Lil Durk.

 Career

 Taylor gained recognition when he was featured on Chief Keef's hit "I Don't Like", which garnered widespread international attention.
-He then began to receive popularity through his music videos, including "Us" and "Beef".
-He then caught the eye of producer No I.D., who had produced albums or tracks for artists such as Common, Kanye West, and others, which led Taylor to sign with hip hop label Def Jam.
+He then gained popularity through his music videos, including "Us" and "Beef".
+He then caught the eye of producer No I.D., who had produced albums or tracks for artists such as Common, Kanye West, and others.
+This led Taylor to sign with hip hop label Def Jam.

 In November 2012, he released a remix for his song "Us" with Rick Ross and Drake which later appeared on Rick Ross' mixtape The Black Bar Mitzvah.
 Taylor also created many songs with up-and-coming music producers, such as Young Chop.
 He is also featured on Juelz Santana's song "Bodies".
 In January 2013, Taylor released a remix to his song "Traffic" featuring Young Jeezy and Twista.
 On September 2, 2013, Taylor released his second solo mixtape Supa Savage, featuring guest appearances from Chief Keef, Lil Durk, Fredo Santana, Wale and Waka Flocka Flame.

 Legal issues

-In May 2010, Lil Reese pleaded guilty to burglary charges and was given two years of probation.
+In May 2010, Taylor pleaded guilty to burglary charges and was given two years of probation.

-On October 24, 2012, a video allegedly showing Lil Reese assaulting a woman was posted to the internet.
-On April 28, 2013, Lil Reese was arrested by Chicago Police on a warrant issued two days earlier, based on criminal trespass to a residence with persons present, battery, and mob action from the video incident from February 2012.
+On October 24, 2012, a video allegedly showing Taylor assaulting a woman was posted to the internet.
+On April 28, 2013, Taylor was arrested by Chicago Police on a warrant issued two days earlier, based on charges of criminal trespass to a residence with persons present, battery, and mob action stemming from a February 2012 incident.

-On June 23, 2013, Lil Reese was arrested in Chicago and charged with motor vehicle theft after an incident on April 13, 2013, where he was not able to provide proof of ownership for a BMW 750Li.
+On June 23, 2013, Taylor was arrested in Chicago and charged with motor vehicle theft after an incident on April 13, 2013, after failing to provide proof of ownership for a BMW 750Li.
 However, the charge was later dropped.
-On July 13, 2013, Lil Reese was arrested again in Chicago for marijuana possession, a violation of his probation.
+On July 13, 2013, Taylor was arrested again in Chicago for marijuana possession, which violated his probation.

+In May 2022, Taylor was arrested for aggravated assault of a family member in Houston, Texas.
+He was released on January 12, 2023, after serving seven months in Harris County Jail.

+On October 16, 2024, Taylor was sentenced to five years in prison on his aggravated assault charge.